wutongliuxue/SE2250B-Phase-3/README.md

 8. Rebuild the map boundary
 9. Move the basement into the outside map
 10. Three outside maps are established in order to switch characters
+11. Player can switch different character, new UI is established